CmdrApollo/ZineScript/tutorial/index.md

 zine:save("output.png")
 ```

-Now, if you run the script and find the image as specified by the path in zine:save, you should see some teeny-tiny page numbers on the top-left of each page!
+Now, if you run the script and find the image as specified by the path in zine:save, you should see some teeny-tiny page numbers on the top-left of each page along with our randomly-generated colors!